codemary/top-coins/README.md

 $ yarn test
 ```

-## Problem and Solution
+## Problem Statement

-The task is to develop Top Coins webapp which analysis crypto assets.
+The task is to develop a webapp which provides market capitalization and liquidity analysis of top crypto coins.

 ### Functional Requirements

-- The app should consist of a navigation bar with two pages:
+- The app should consist of a navigation bar with the following two pages:

     - ```/``` - Market Overview
     - ```/liquidity``` - Liquidity Analysis

-- Select menu inside the navigation bar to chnage the number of coins.
+- Select menu inside the navigation bar to change the number of coins.
 It should have a global scope affecting data on both the pages mentioned above.

 - Market Overview page should render a table to show real-time data, sorted by rank.

-- Liquidity Analysis page should render a Scatter Plot chart to show real-time Market capitalization, volume and absolute price change (24h).
+- Liquidity Analysis page should render a scatter plot chart to show real-time market capitalization, volume and absolute price change (24h).

 - The chart should also consist of an interactive tooltip with the above mentioned information along with the coin names.